Alegrossi2001/Frontend-Link1Social/README_LINK1SOCIAL.md

 # What is this project?

 It's a cool fucking project designed for handling all sorts of social aspects.
 It holds various "packs", all done through microservices.
-The backend is built in ASP.NET and hosted on Azure.
+The backend is built in ASP.NET and will be hosted on Azure.

 ## Project Structure